Click here to download PDF.

 In order to fully automate the teacher evaluation process, improve data management, and target professional development to teachers’ needs, Silver Strong & Associates is proud to announce that we have developed partnerships with a number of technology providers.

-The TCTEF is fully automated using STAGES software developed by:
+The TCTEF is fully automated using Standard For Success software developed by:

 - • GoObserve